BenByerly/elden-ring-boss-overlay/README.md

 4. Running the program:
    - In order to run the program go to your terminal and type "npm start"
    - This will run the program in a separate window!

+# I will try to keep this readme up to date as a progress, i tend to forget to push changes x)